 The majority of American ice cream companies have been in business for more than 50 years.
 Many of them are still owned by single families.

-Sadly, Nancy Johnson did not have the funds to manufacture her own invention.
+Sadly, she did not have the funds to manufacture her own invention.
 She sold it to William Young for $200.
 We’re happy to report that Young called it, “The Johnson Patent Ice-Cream Freezer.

 Augusta Jackson was an African American confectioner who has been called “the father of ice cream.”
 He left his job as a White House chef in the late 1820s and moved back to Philadelphia to start a highly successful catering business.

 Jackson became known for creating several unique flavors of ice cream.
 He also pioneered manufacturing techniques that made his product superior.
 He packaged his ice creams in tin cans and distributed them to ice cream parlors across Philadelphia.
 Sadly, there is no evidence that Jackson patented any of his recipes or techniques.